benjmac/combine-actions/README.md

 const addMessage = combine(NEW_MESSAGE, ALL_MESSAGES, messages);

 // Note: this API requires redux@>=3.1.0
+// Note: initial state needs to be an object or array, depending which type being used
 //will work with nested state from combineReducers as well const store = createStore( rootReducer,